 - Each datasource requires its own segment files on disk.

 - For these reasons it can be wasteful to have a very large number of small datasources.

 One compromise is to use more than one datasource, but a smaller number than tenants.
 For example, you could have some tenants with partitioning rules A and some with partitioning rules B; you could use two datasources and split your tenants between them.

 If your multitenant cluster uses shared datasources, most of your queries will likely filter on a "tenant_id" dimension.
 These sorts of queries perform best when data is well-partitioned by tenant.
 There are a few ways to accomplish this.

 With batch indexing, you can use single-dimension partitioning to partition your data by tenant_id.
 Druid always partitions by time first, but the secondary partition within each time bucket will be on tenant_id.

-- Partition on tenant_id upfront.
-You'd do this by tweaking the stream you send to Druid.
-If you're using Kafka then you can have your Kafka producer partition your topic by a hash of tenant_id.
-If you're using Tranquility then you can define a custom Partitioner.
+With realtime indexing, you'd do this by tweaking the stream you send to Druid.
+For example, if you're using Kafka then you can have your Kafka producer partition your topic by a hash of tenant_id.

 Customizing data distribution

 Druid additionally supports multitenancy by providing configurable means of distributing data.
 Druid's Historical processes can be configured into tiers, and rules can be set that determines which segments go into which tiers.
 One use case of this is that recent data tends to be accessed more frequently than older data.
 Tiering enables more recent segments to be hosted on more powerful hardware for better performance.
 A second copy of recent segments can be replicated on cheaper hardware (a different tier), and older segments can also be stored on this tier.